 - How to find other Windows computers on a network in Windows 11

 - How to map a network drive in Windows 11

 - How to turn on Firewall in Windows 11

 - How to change network profiles in Windows 11

 That should do it!

 This post showed students and new users steps to turn on or off Network discovery in Windows 11.
-If you find any error above or have something to add, please use the comment form below.
+Please use the comment form below if you find any errors above or have something to add.